linozen/exocortex/content/refs/python-for-everybody.md

 Jello, world!
 ```

-#### Looping and Counting {#looping-and-counting}
+#### Looping and Counting

-The following function for instance loops through a string and counts
+The following function for instance loops through a string and counts the
-the occurrences of a character given as an argument:
+occurrences of a character given as an argument:

 ```python
 def count_char(word, letter):